 Seek professional support

-If symptoms like hot flashes, mood changes, or trouble sleeping are affecting your quality of life, it’s worth speaking to a healthcare professional.
 The Jean Hailes Foundation for Women’s Health emphasises that each woman’s experience is unique, and sometimes medical treatments or natural therapies may be helpful.
 Hormone replacement therapy (HRT) is one option that can be discussed with your GP, but there are also herbal supplements and lifestyle changes that can make a big difference.

 Stay connected

-Finally, it’s so important to remember that you’re not alone on this journey.
+One of the most overlooked forms of support is community.
+It’s so important to remember that you’re not alone on this journey.
 Menopause can sometimes feel isolating, but talking to friends, joining a community group, or even participating in online forums can help.
 Sharing experiences and hearing from others going through the same thing can be incredibly comforting.

-Looking after yourself naturally
+Looking after yourself, naturally

 What's in our Menopause blend?

-Red Clover
+- Red Clover

-Cinnamon Chips
+- Cinnamon Chips

-Flaxseed
+- Flaxseed

-Fennel Seed
+- Fennel Seed

-Liquorice Root
+- Liquorice Root

-Sage
+- Sage

-A few notes from our naturopaths
+A few notes from our naturopath

 "Fluctuations in oestrogen can cause symptoms like blood sugar dysregulation, and herbs like cinnamon are potent in supporting blood sugar regulation," shares Briana.
 "This is especially important, as menopause can alter insulin responses and increase the risk of insulin resistance."